-- If mandatory enrollment in a state approved driving course is required, minors have to present a proof of their enrollment/completion.
+- If mandatory enrollment in a state-approved driving course is required, minors have to present proof of their enrollment/completion.

 - Documents proving that an applicant obtained required behind-the-wheel experience (certification, parent's signature on an instruction permit, etc.).
 These documents are required after an applicant got a learner’s permit.

 Note that there may be some additional requirements specified by a driver education/training school, so visit its web-site if it’s available.
 Also, it may offer other useful information or tools, such as free driving theory test online or a guide on how to pass the exams.
 Take the trouble to pass knowledge test online for improving your skills, but make sure it is based on real and valid questions for the driver's license test.

 Some Other Documents You May Need

 In the foregoing paragraphs, we have covered the non-commercial vehicles checklist, but for receiving a motorcycle or commercial DL a person needs to submit additional papers.
 In most states, a valid DL of any class is mandatory to get a motorcycle endorsement, as well as a basic DL or out-of-state CDL is necessary to earn a local CDL.
 Some states offer to complete a state-approved basic rider course before applying for a motorcycle DL, so you may need a certificate of completion.
 As for CDL, the common requirements include: